FOUNDATIONS IN CONTEMPLATIVE CARE

 This is a graduate-level training that includes several self-directed and peer group learning components.
 It does not certify you to become a chaplain.
 However, successful completion of the Foundations program does make you eligible to apply for our Clinical Pastoral Education (CPE) training program.

-The Foundations program may also be taken for credit that can be applied toward our Certificate in Contemplative Care or a Master of Arts in Pastoral Care and Counseling (MAPCC) offered in partnership with New York Theological Seminary (NYTS).
-Note: NYTS is not currently accepting new enrollments.
-For more information and alternative Masters programs, please contact us at info@zencare.org.
+The Foundations program may also be taken for credit that can be applied toward the Master of Arts in Buddhist Spiritual Care offered in partnership with University of the West.

 Social Workers